 Attraction details add to itinerary

-Open daily from 10 am to 5 pm (last admission is at 4 pm).
+Open Saturday, Sunday and Monday from 10:30 am to 4 pm (last admission is at 3 pm).

 Please note: due to the extremely delicate nature of the equipment in the Cable Hut we regret that it is not possible to open it in poor weather.